demisto/content-docs/docs/integrations/fetching-incidents.md

 title: Fetching Incidents
 ---

-Cortex XSOAR pulls events from 3rd party tools and converts them into incidents using fetching commands, parameters, and queries.
+Cortex XSOAR pulls events from 3rd party tools and converts them into incidents using the fetch-incidents command.

 This topic provides:
 - A description of the fetching command and parameters